 A zero-waste shop and Amazon.com…not two phrases you would put together.

-Specifically, the farcical amounts of packaging that come as part of essentially every parcel.
-Seriously.
-You order a pillow, or, you could order a pen.
-The same amount of packaging.
+Specifically, its farcical amounts of packaging that come as part of essentially every parcel.

 And, yet, did you know?